lexcast/snowfall/README.md

 ```bash
 apm install snowfall
 ```
-Or Settingss ➔ Packages ➔ Search for `snowfall`
+Or Settings ➔ Packages ➔ Search for `snowfall`